Age Pensioner Concession Card

-This South Australian government program helps frail older South Australians at risk of falls or medical emergencies to obtain a personal alert system.
+This South Australian government program provides financial assistance for frail older South Australians to obtain a personal alert system.

-Contact Seniors Information Service on 8168 8776 or the Department for Communities and Social Inclusion (formerly Department for Families and Communities ) on 1300 700 169, www.sa.gov.au/Seniors for further details.
+Contact Seniors Information Service on 8168 8776 or the Department for Communities and Social Inclusion on 1300 700 169, www.sa.gov.au/Seniors for further details.

 State Government concessions – information regarding both seniors and non-seniors concessions is available from the Concessions Hotline, tel.
 1800 307 758 (freecall) or www.sa.gov.au/concessions

 Passports - for Australians aged over 75, a Senior's Passport valid for five years at 50% of the cost of a normal 10-year passport is available.
 Contact any Australia Post office.